 These weren't the first headlines linking J&J products to asbestos.
 According to a 2018 investigative report by Reuters, the company may have known about the presence of asbestos in its talc products for decades, with company documents and sworn testimony indicating that both raw talc used by the company and certain finished products tested positive for low levels of asbestos over the years.

 Beyond baby powder, a November 2020 lab test of talc-based cosmetics by the Environmental Working Group found that almost 15 percent of the products sampled contained asbestos.
 According to an EWG news release, the cosmetics industry in general is doing an inadequate job of screening its supplies of talc.

 While there is no consistent, definitive link between asbestos and talc products, with only a small percentage of products testing positive, the key here is that there is no known safe level of exposure when it comes to asbestos.
 So the presence of any amount of asbestos in baby powder or any other cosmetic product raises legitimate health concerns, and nudges open the door to liability on the part of manufacturers like Johnson & Johnson.
 That's especially true when a consumer probably wouldn't reasonably expect cosmetic products to contain asbestos.
-We're not talking about brake pads and insulation.
+We're not talking about brake pads and commercial insulation, after all.